Graylog2/documentation/pages/streams.rst

 This will route every new message with a ``level`` higher than *WARN* and a ``source`` that matches the database host regular expression into the stream.

-A message will be routed into every stream that has all its rules matching.
+A message will be routed into every stream that has all (or any) of its rules matching.
 This means that a message can be part of many streams and not just one.

 The stream is now appearing in the streams list and a click on its title will show you all database errors.

-The next parts of this document cover how to be alerted in case of too many errors, some specific error types that should never happen or how to forward the errors to another system or endpoint.
+Streams can be used to be alerted in case certain condition happens.
+We cover more topics related to alerts in :ref:`alerts`.

 What's the difference to saved searches?
 ========================================